 In 2020 she produced a documentary about cross-cultural collaboration, filmed throughout her many travels to Morocco.
 After several official selections on the festival circuit, it will be released publicly in 2022.

-In 2020 she also released 4 singles: Breathing in Indigo, her Moroccan collaboration Just Can't Let It Go - Extended Mix in Morocco, Where the Sea Melts to Sky, an orchestral soundtrack piece featuring members of the New York Philharmonic, and Turn the Lights Back Down, a romantic ballad.
+In 2020 she released 4 self-penned singles: Breathing in Indigo, her Moroccan collaboration Just Can't Let It Go - Extended Mix in Morocco, Where the Sea Melts to Sky, an orchestral soundtrack piece featuring members of the New York Philharmonic, and Turn the Lights Back Down, a sultry jazz ballad, which enjoyed ample airplay on U.S. radio.